mikependon/RepoDB/README.md

 }
 ```

-Please visit the [documentation](https://repodb.readthedocs.io/en/latest/) for further details about the codes.
+Please visit the [documentation](https://repodb.readthedocs.io/en/latest/) for further details about the library.